exegeteio/exegete.io/src/_posts/2023-07-02-2005-microservices.md

 - Nearly-instant cold-boot times.
 - Language agnostic.
 - Interface [standardized](https://www.w3.org/CGI/) in 1995.
-- Each app is independently deployable.
+- Each app is was deployed independently.
   - Not exhibited in the sample app.

 ## What was built